Meet Taki, your local Kamakura guide.

 The places below are examples only.

-Kotoku-in (the Great Buddha of Kamakura)
+Kotoku-in Temple (the Great Buddha of Kamakura)

 One of Japan’s most famous Buddhist statues, this 13-meter bronze Amida Buddha has sat in the open air for the centuries.
 A must-see highlight of Kamakura.